 Queenstown to Milford is a long drive, a total of 290km taking three and a half hours without traffic, photo stops or breaks for food.

-The best photo stops on the Milford Road
+The best photo stops while driving to Milford Sound from Te Anau

 1. Te Anau Downs